eng-dibo/dibo/CONTRIBUTING.md

 it is recommended to set up your IDE to format the changed file on each file save,

-we provide a project-level settings for VScode that enables this feature for you.
+we provide a project-level settings for VScode that enables this feature for you, but you need to install IDE extensions for these linters.

 if the source code is not properly formatted, or the CI couldn't auto fix all issues, it will fail and the PR cannot be merged.